The Ultimate Guide to Crafting a Winning Security Guard Resume in NYC

 Completed de-escalation roleplay scenarios (customer conflict, denied entry)

-Change 3–5 words to align with the posting:
+Tailor your resume by changing 3–5 words to align with the specific posting.
+For example:

 Residential: “visitor log, amenity access, lobby presence”